 (RGS 1956-1963)

-Professor Sir David Hall (RGS 1956-1963) is recognised nationally and internationally for his work on community child health.
-He is Emeritus Professor of Community Paediatrics at the University of Sheffield and Hon.
-Professor of Paediatrics at the University of Cape Town and Red Cross Children’s Hospital.
-Having studied medicine at the University of London, David graduated with a Gold Medal award.
-He did his paediatric training in Canada, Johannesburg and London.
-From 1978-93, he was a consultant at St George's Hospital, London, after which he joined Sheffield University as Professor of Community Paediatrics, until his retirement.
-He was President of the Royal College of Paediatrics and Child Health in 2000-2003 and advised the Department of Health on a variety of topics including SureStart, Child Protection, MMR and autism.
-He supported many NGOs including AFASIC, Contact-A-Family and the Spastics Society of India.
-Since 2006, David, and his wife Sue, have lived near Cape Town, where they have assisted colleagues at the university in the development of a Postgraduate Diploma and, as members of a Rotary club, they work on a number of local child health and literacy projects.
+Professor Sir David Hall (RGS 1956-1963) is a distinguished expert in community child health, with an internationally recognized career.
+He is Emeritus Professor of Community Paediatrics at the University of Sheffield and Honorary Professor of Paediatrics at the University of Cape Town and Red Cross Children’s Hospital.
+David studied medicine at the University of London, graduating with a Gold Medal, before completing his paediatric training in Canada, Johannesburg, and London.
+From 1978 to 1993, he worked as a consultant at St George’s Hospital in London.
+He then became Professor of Community Paediatrics at Sheffield University until his retirement.
+David served as President of the Royal College of Paediatrics and Child Health from 2000 to 2003, advising the Department of Health on topics like SureStart, child protection, MMR, and autism.
+He has supported various NGOs and, since 2006, has worked with his wife, Sue, on child health and literacy projects in Cape Town.

 |